HewlettPackard/dc-rl/README.md

 ### Connections Between Environments
-The three environments in SustainDC are interconnected to provide a comprehensive simulation of data center operations:
+The three environments in SustainDC are interconnected to provide a comprehensive simulation of DC operations:

 - The **Workload Environment** generates the computational demand that the **Data Center Environment** must process.
 This includes managing the scheduling of delayable tasks to optimize energy consumption and reduce the carbon footprint.

 - The **Data Center Environment** handles the cooling and IT operations required to process the workloads.
 It is directly influenced by the workload generated, as higher computational demand results in increased heat generation, necessitating more cooling and energy consumption.

-- The **Battery Environment** supports the DC by providing auxiliary energy during periods of high carbon intensity, helping to reduce the overall carbon footprint of the data center's operations.
+- The **Battery Environment** supports the DC by providing auxiliary energy during periods of high carbon intensity, helping to reduce the overall carbon footprint of the DC's operations.
 It is affected by both the **Workload Environment** and the **Data Center Environment**.
-The workload affects heat generation, which in turn impacts the cooling requirements and energy consumption of the data center, thereby influencing the battery's charging and discharging cycles.
+The workload affects heat generation, which in turn impacts the cooling requirements and energy consumption of the DC, thereby influencing the battery's charging and discharging cycles.

-Together, these interconnected environments provide a realistic and dynamic platform for benchmarking multi-agent reinforcement learning algorithms aimed at enhancing the sustainability and efficiency of data center operations.
+Together, these interconnected environments provide a realistic and dynamic platform for benchmarking multi-agent reinforcement learning algorithms aimed at enhancing the sustainability and efficiency of DC operations.

 ### External Variables
 SustainDC uses several external variables to provide a realistic simulation environment:

 #### Workload
 The Workload external variable in SustainDC represents the computational demand placed on the DC.
-By default, SustainDC includes a collection of open-source workload traces from Alibaba and Google data centers.
+By default, SustainDC includes a collection of open-source workload traces from Alibaba and Google DCs.
 Users can customize this component by adding new workload traces to the `data/Workload` folder or specifying a path to existing traces in the `dcrl_env_harl_partialobs.py` file under the `workload_file` configuration.

 ![Comparison between two workload traces of Alibaba trace (2017) and Google (2011).](media/workload_comparison.png)

 #### Weather
-The Weather external variable in SustainDC captures the ambient environmental conditions impacting the data center's cooling requirements.
-By default, SustainDC includes weather data files in the .epw format from various locations where data centers are commonly situated.
+The Weather external variable in SustainDC captures the ambient environmental conditions impacting the DC's cooling requirements.
+By default, SustainDC includes weather data files in the .epw format from various locations where DCs are commonly situated.
 These locations include Arizona, California, Georgia, Illinois, New York, Texas, Virginia, and Washington.
 Users can customize this component by adding new weather files to the `data/Weather` folder or specifying a path to existing weather files in the `dcrl_env_harl_partialobs.py` file under the `weather_file` configuration.

 Each .epw file contains hourly data for various weather parameters, but for our purposes, we focus on the ambient temperature.